apple/swift-cluster-membership/README.md

 }
 ```

-These calls perform all SWIM protocol specific tasks internally, and return directives which are simple to interpret “commands” to an implementation about how it should react.
+These calls perform all SWIM specific tasks internally, and return directives which are simple to interpret “commands” to an implementation about how it should react.
 For example, upon receiving a `.pingRequest` message, the returned directive may instruct a shell to send a ping to some nodes:

 ```swift
 self.swim.onPingRequest(